kiwi0fruit/pyappshare/README.md

 # PyAppShare (is not finished)

-PyAppShare is a cookbook for creating cross-platform python applications in a moment.
+PyAppShare is a cookbook for creating cross-platform desktop python applications in a moment.
 It suggests end-user to install Miniconda and all you left to do is:

 * Specify conda environment like in a `setup/env.yaml` file by putting there all dependencies for your app,
 * Wrap your app as a python module (for example "app") using predefined template `app/setup.py`. *You can also add dependencies there but it's redundant as you do not distribute module separately*.